FAQ

 Absolutely!
 Our educational board games are PERFECT for children who have dyslexia, autism, ADHD as well as children who are reluctant readers.
 The board games are in a dyslexia friendly font, the tokens are on a plain white background, the boards are visual and colourful and each board only takes about 5 minutes to play making them ideal for those with short attention spans.

-Spike’s Sight Words are popular with reluctant readers and children with SEN but other children can also learn with them.
-You may as a parent want to help your child read early or simply help them learn sight words in this way.
+Spike’s Sight Words are popular with reluctant readers and children with SEN but other children can also practise with them.
+You may as a parent want to help your child learn to read early on or simply help them practise common exception and high-frequency words in this way.
 They are also ideal for children who are learning English as a second language.
-We even know of some illiterate adults who also learn with them!
+We even know of some illiterate adults who also practising these words with them!

 Our board games can be played individually with a teacher / parent or can have up to 4 players playing the one board.
 There are 3 boards in a pack so more players could theoretically play also if you had extra counters and a dice.